Home » Recipes » Appetizers » Lasagna Fritta

 Notes

-1. Don't forget to add salt to your pasta water.
-It is the only chance you get to flavor your noodles.
+1. Season: Remember to add salt to your pasta water.

 Nutrition